 Our tour continued past the photographer, going around bends, up and down hills, and through the trees.
 The surroundings could not be more perfect, with the beautiful Spray Lake down below us and massive mountains all around us.

 The dogs and the musher worked hard throughout the whole tour.
-With the dogs listening to every command (sometimes requiring a few extra prompts!) and the musher helping to push the sled during the up-hill sections, they made an incredible team.
+They made an incredible team with the dogs listening to every command (sometimes requiring a few extra prompts!) and the musher helping to push the sled during the uphill sections.
 Their hard work allows you to sit back and take in this incomparable experience.

 As if the stunning surroundings and the dog sledding itself weren’t enough, Tanya kept us engaged with exciting facts, stories, and history of dog sledding.
 We learned so much during our tour: the importance of the dog placement, the infamous 1925 serum run story (check out the movie Togo if you’re curious about this one – also filmed in the Rockies!), the diets and lifestyle of the dogs, and so many cool facts that we’ll always keep with us.

-Visiting during the 2020-2021 season, with the COVID-19 pandemic still in full force, the Howling Dog Tours team made us feel safe and comfortable.
+Visiting during the 2020-2021 season, with the pandemic still in full force, the Howling Dog Tours team made us feel safe and comfortable.
 They have adjusted their tours to function safely – mainly requiring facemasks and encouraging social distancing during the briefings and shuttle rides.
-The biggest difference this season, is that we were unable to join the musher on the back of the sled.
+The most significant difference this season is that we could not join the musher on the back of the sled.

 Snack Break in the Forest

-After completing the 5-kilometer trail out, we stopped for our snack break at the Spray Lake West Campground.
+After completing the 5-kilometer trail, we stopped for our snack break at the Spray Lake West Campground.
 Each musher secured their team of dogs in place, and we hopped out of the sled to get to know our team a bit more.

 Though the hot chocolate and cookies were a tasty way to warm up mid-trip, the best part of this snack break was getting to know the pups.
 We spent the whole snack break petting, snuggling, and giving the dogs all of our loving.